LABipp/pr-educacao/README.md

     │   ├── notebooks              <- Jupyter notebooks
     │   └── requirements.txt       <- Packages used in the code

+- The `data` folder because the data can be to heavy.
+Instead, we have a `data.zip` compressed file of the folder, thaat you can open on your local :)

 ### Getting Started

 #### Prerequisites